-These guidelines also apply to food received by Partner Agencies directly from local food drives or other sources.
+These guidelines also apply to food received by Partners directly from local food drives or other sources.
 Remember that spoilage can occur over time, even if a can is not dented.
 Use common sense.
 When in doubt, throw it out!
-Never accept home cooked or canned food items; Partner Agencies do not know how this food was prepared and/or stored.
-For further questions or clarifications, please contact the Agency Relations team at 208-336-9643.
+Never accept home cooked or canned food items; Partners do not know how this food was prepared and/or stored.
+For further questions or clarifications, please contact Partnerships.